RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/StandardLiquidity/StandardLedgerAccounting.md

 ## Innovation

-The ledger's accounting revolutionizes liquidity provision by unifying the market maker's supplied liquitidy.
+The ledger's accounting revolutionizes liquidity provision by unifying the market maker's supplied liquidity.

 This unlocks unparalleled flexibility in providing liquidity within and across multi-position markets simultaneously from a singular deposit.